Raiffeisen-DGTL/checkita-data-quality/docs/03-job-configuration/05-VirtualSources.md

 All types of virtual sources have common features:

 * It is possible to cache virtual sources in memory or on disk.
-This could be handful when virtual sources is used as parent for more than one virtual source.
+This could be handful when virtual source is used as a parent for more than one virtual source.
 In such cases caching virtual source allows not to calculate it multiple times.
 * Virtual source can be saved as a file in one of the supported format.
 This feature can be used for debugging purposes or just to keep data transformations applied during quality checks.